-Weight control: There is ongoing debate about eating or skipping breakfast and the benefits of each on metabolism and weight control.
-Overall findings conclude that when it comes to health and the number on the scale, filling up first thing in the morning with breakfast can help you to avoid making unhealthy food choices you may otherwise make later in a hungrier state, and set you up for success in choosing other healthy options throughout your day.
+Weight control.
+There is ongoing debate about eating or skipping breakfast and the benefits of each on metabolism and weight control.
+Overall findings conclude that when it comes to health and the number on the scale, filling up first thing in the morning with a healthy breakfast can help you to avoid making unhealthy food choices you may otherwise make later in a hungrier state.
+It can also set you up for success in choosing other healthy options throughout your day.

-Medications: As prescribed by medical professionals, many medications must be taken with food in order to avoid an upset stomach.
-Getting into the routine of taking these types of daily medications with breakfast or a directed meal, is a good way to make sure medicine is consumed properly.
-Bonus: Taking medications around the same time each day can help you remember to take them.
+Medications.
+As prescribed by medical professionals, many medications must be taken with food to avoid an upset stomach.
+Getting into the routine of taking these types of daily medications with breakfast or a directed meal is a good way to make sure medicine is consumed properly.
+Tip: Taking medications around the same time each day can help you remember to take them.